pa11y/pa11y/README.md

 });
 ```

 ## Contributing

 There are many ways to contribute to Pa11y JSON Reporter, we cover these in the [contributing guide](CONTRIBUTING.md) for this repo.

 If you're ready to contribute some code, clone this repo locally and commit your code on a new branch.

-Please write unit tests for your code, and check that everything works by running the following before opening a <abbr title="pull request">PR</abbr>:
+Please write unit tests for your code, and check that everything works by running the following before opening a Pull Request:

 ```sh
 make ci